Rakaneth/rltut2018/DEVLOG.md

+## 6/29/18

+Finished up Weeks 1 and 2, getting a rendered map under a moving @.
+Going with Simplex noise for now. `Array.fill` is *the worst* for filling a 2D array; all the arrays were *the same object,* causing my maps to look weird (and causing me to initially thing that I had somehow used `ROT.Noise.Simplex` incorrectly).

 ## 6/28/18

 I figured out what my issue was - `ROT.Display.draw()` is meant to draw a single character and does strange things when fed a full string.
 I should have known that.
 Silly me.
 Onwards with catching up!